WebSockets

 Install required packages

-package is essential for the core functionality.
+This guide uses the websockets and pyaudio Python packages.
+The websockets package is essential for the core functionality.

 Note:

-is used in this quickstart guide to demonstrate playing the audio received from the WebSocket.
+pyaudiois used in this quickstart guide to demonstrate playing the audio received from the WebSocket.
 However, it is not required to use Murf WebSockets if you have a different method for handling or playing the audio stream.

-, you may need to install it first.
+pyaudio depends on PortAudio, you may need to install it first.

 Installing PortAudio (for PyAudio)

-, a cross-platform audio I/O library.
-You may need to install PortAudio
+PyAudio depends on PortAudio, a cross-platform audio I/O library.
+You may need to install PortAudio separately if it’s not already on your system.

 macOS